Legal Eagles

-Legal Eagles is a 1986 American legal romantic comedy mystery crime thriller film directed by Ivan Reitman, written by Jim Cash and Jack Epps, Jr. from a story by Reitman and the screenwriters, and starring Robert Redford, Debra Winger, and Daryl Hannah.
+Legal Eagles is a 1986 American legal romantic comedy thriller film directed by Ivan Reitman, written by Jim Cash and Jack Epps, Jr. from a story by Reitman and the screenwriters, and starring Robert Redford, Debra Winger, and Daryl Hannah.

 Plot

-Tom Logan (Robert Redford), an Assistant District Attorney in the Manhattan District Attorney's Office, is slated as the next District Attorney.
+Tom Logan (Robert Redford), an Assistant District Attorney in the Manhattan District Attorney's Office, has his sights set on being the next District Attorney.
 Laura Kelly (Debra Winger), an attorney representing performance artist Chelsea Deardon (Daryl Hannah), seeks out Logan to discuss her client's case.
 Accused of attempting to steal a painting from millionaire Robert Forrester (John McMartin), Chelsea claims that her artist father, Sebastian Deardon (James Hurdle), gave her the painting eighteen years earlier for her 8th birthday.
 That same day, her father and most of his paintings were lost in a mysterious fire.

-At a formal dinner to publicly launch Logan's candidacy as the next District Attorney, Kelly unexpectedly arrives with Chelsea and holds an impromptu press conference to coerce Logan's cooperation.
+At a formal dinner to publicly launch Logan's candidacy for District Attorney, Kelly unexpectedly arrives with Chelsea and holds an impromptu press conference to coerce Logan's cooperation.
 Soon after, Forrester drops all charges against Chelsea after swapping the Deardon painting for a Picasso with art gallery curator Victor Taft (Terence Stamp).
 Both Taft and Forrester were Sebastian Deardon's associates and do not want Chelsea prosecuted.
 Taft later shows Logan and Kelly the swapped Deardon painting, which does not have an inscription to Chelsea written on the back as she claims.
 Shortly after, police detective Cavanaugh (Brian Dennehy), who investigated the Deardon fire, provides Kelly with proof that the supposedly lost paintings still exist and says that Chelsea's father was murdered.

 Late one night, Chelsea arrives at Logan's apartment claiming a man has been following her.
 She insists that the painting Taft showed Logan and Kelly was not the one that belongs to her.
 Logan escorts Chelsea home, but as he leaves her building, someone shoots at him then runs off.
 Logan and Kelly later follow Taft to his warehouse and sneak in, finding evidence of an insurance fraud scheme between partners Taft, Forrester, and a third man, Joseph Brock.
 Taft locks them inside the warehouse, then quickly escapes.
 The two barely escape unharmed as the building explodes, apparently triggered by Taft to destroy evidence.